Gradient Based Clustering: Numerical experiments

+For the first experiment, we utilised the gradient based clustering using the standard squared Euclidean cost.
+In our setup, that corresponds to: $f(x,y) = \frac{1}{2}\|x - y\|^2$, $g(x,y) = \|x - y \|$.
 We refer to the resulting method as gradient $K$-means and compare it with the standard $K$-means \cite{Lloyd}, \cite{JMLR:v6:banerjee05b}.
-In line with our theory, we set the step-size equal to $\alpha = \frac{1}{L} = \frac{1}{2N} = \frac{1}{4000}$.
+We set the step-size equal to $\alpha = \frac{1}{N}$, which results in $\alpha = \frac{1}{3500}$ for MNIST and $\alpha = \frac{1}{150}$ the Iris experiments.
 For a fair comparison, we set the initial centers of both methods to be the same.
-In particular, we take a random point from both classes (ones and twos) and set them as the initial centroids.
+In particular, we take a random point from each class and set them as the initial centroids.

-We run the clustering experiments for 50 times and present the mean performance (solid line), as well as the standard deviation (shaded region).
-The measure of performance used is the fraction of correctly classified samples.
+We run the clustering experiments for 20 times and present the mean performance (solid line), as well as the standard deviation (shaded region).
+The measure of performance used is the fraction of correctly clustered samples.
 Note that both methods are unsupervised, i.e., do not use labels when learning.
 However, we used the labels as ground truth, when comparing the clustering results.
-The results are presented in Figure \ref{fig:baseline} below.
-We can see that the results of the standard $K$-means and the gradient based $K$-means are almost identical.
-That is, the results show that replacing the exact $\argmin$ step in the update of standard K-means with a single gradient step, as in (\ref{eq:grad_local}), incurs a small or negligible loss both in convergence speed and in final clustering accuracy.
+In order to account for a possible label mismatch, we checked all the possible label permutations when computing the clustering accuracy and chose the highest score as the true score.
+The results for MNIST and Iris datasets are presented in Figures \ref{fig:baseline} and \ref{fig:iris_kmean}, respectively.

+Figure~\ref{fig:baseline} shows that accuracy-wise, the gradient based $K$-means slightly outperforms the standard $K$-means.
+Speed-wise, the standard $K$-means update converges faster, which is to be expected, as the $K$-means update corresponds to performing the exact $\argmin$ step in each iteration.
+Figure~\ref{fig:iris_kmean} shows that accuracy-wise, the gradient based $K$-means performs identically to the standard $K$-means, at a negligible speed loss.